 Why read this? : We look at how well market research meets the needs of its marketing target audience.
 Learn from our keyword research what people want to know about market research.
 And learn from our experiences where market researchers get it right, and where they get it wrong.
 Read this for ideas on how to make market research connect better with marketing.

 Marketing always starts with the customer.
 9 times out of 10 that means market research.
 It’s how you understand customers.

 In fact, market research skills was the first section we wrote when we started this website.
 Our first blog article was on the importance of market research.

 We did these first because customer understanding is where marketing starts.
 It’s that important.
 If you don’t understand customers and what they need, you can’t do marketing.

 For example, you need to do segmentation research to understand the total market.
 And then focus on a target audience and research their needs.

 However, when we were doing our research to write about market research, we noticed a strange thing.

-Despite most marketers we know “saying” market research is important, it seems very few keep up with what’s happening in the market research world.
+Despite most marketers saying market research is important, very few seem to keep up with what’s happening in the market research world.
 Not many marketers talking about the impact Covid-19 will have on market research, for example.

 Market research keywords